wp-plugins/pwebonedrive/readme.txt

 = Translations =

-English, Serbian and Spanish by [Ogi Djuraskovic](http://firstsiteguide.com)
+English, Serbian and Spanish by [Ogi Djuraskovic](http://firstsiteguide.com), Simplified and Traditional Chinese by lvlcj

 = Requirements =